gracetownland/Legal-Aid-Tool/docs/dependencyManagement.md

    Add the new package to requirements.in.
 You may optionally specify a version (e.g., langchain==1.3.5 or just langchain).

 2. **Build Docker image locally:**
+   Open the Docker Desktop app and keep it running during this process.
+   In the terminal run the following commands in order to build the Docker image locally.

    ```bash
    # Navigate to the Lambda function directory
    cd cdk/lambda/case_generation